 Understanding Zero Tailpipe Emissions

-Electric vehicles generate no tailpipe emissions, which indicates they do not release carbon dioxide, nitrogen oxides, or any matter during use.
-This makes electric vehicles particularly advantageous in urban areas where traffic-related pollution impacts public health.
+Electric vehicles does not emit through tailpipe, which means they do not release carbon dioxide, nitrogen oxide, or any other matter during use, making EV's favourable in urban areas where traffic and pollution both impacts public health.

 Carbon Emissions Throughout the Lifecycle of Electric Vehicles